Paschally/Database-Design---Pharmacy-Store/README.md

 For this project, I built a complete inventory management system using MySQL for a fictional pharmacist, Chief Lekwot Ejejigbe Edet, who runs 13 shops across Nigeria.
 The goal was to showcase my skills in SQL, database design, and data automation.

-I designed a clean, relational schema that captures real-world pharmacy operations—covering products, branches, suppliers, and sales.
+I designed a clean, relational schema that captures real-world pharmacy operations—covering products, branches, sales, etc.
 I ensured the structure followed best practices, including proper indexing, foreign key constraints, and normalized tables to avoid redundancy.

 To simulate realistic activity, I generated synthetic data across all branches.